r3c/creep/README.md

 	}

 Elements in the root object specify an available deployment location.
-Each one must have at least a `connection` string containing protocol, address, credentials and/or path.
+Each one must have at least a `connection` string specifying protocol, address, credentials and/or path.
 Read details below for more information about supported protocols.

 Once environment configuration file is ready you can start using Creep.
-Just type `creep <source> <name>` where `<name>` is name of a configured location.
-You can also specify multiple locations
-(`creep <source> <name1> <name2> ...`) or use `*` to deploy everywhere
-(`creep <source> '*'`, don't forget to escape the `*` if you're running Creep from within a shell).
-If you don't specify any name Creep will deploy to location named `default`.
+Just type `creep <name>` where `<name>` is name of a configured location to initiate a deployment to this location.
+You can also specify multiple locations by running `creep <name1> <name2> ...` or use special location `*` to deploy everywhere (`creep '*'`, don't forget to escape the `*` if you're running Creep from within a shell).
+If you don't specify a name Creep will deploy to location name `default`.

-Creep will then fetch last deployed revision from remote location and compute difference.
+When invoked Creep will fetch last deployed revision from remote location and compute difference.
 When you deploy for the first time there is no last deployed revision so Creep will perform a full deploy.
 After each successful deployment it will save revision to remote location in a `.creep.rev` file.

 Storing revision information on remote location keeps related data altogether